 Atlantic History; History of Britain; British Empire; Global History; Early American History; History of the Netherlands; Worldwide colonial rivalries of 17th & 18th centuries; History of Political Economy; British Empire in South Asia; Comparative Revolutions; State Formation; Industrial Revolution

 Steven Pincus received his Ph.D. from Harvard University in 1990.
-At Yale he teaches 17th and 18th century British and European history, the history of the early British Empire, and Directed Studies.
+At Yale he teaches 17th and 18th century British, Atlantic and European history, the history of the early British Empire, and Directed Studies.
 In addition to research seminars in History, he regularly co-teaches cross disciplinary seminars with faculty in other departments.
 Recent topics have included the Divergence of Britain, Comparative Revolutions, and Early Modern Empires in Theory and Practice.

 Pincus is completing a book on the origins of the British Empire (c.
-1650-1784)which offers a new interpretation of the American Revolution and the origins of British India.
-He is also working with Jim Robinson of Harvard on a book on the Divergence of Britain: the state and the making of the first industrial revolution.
+1650-1784)which offers a new interpretation of the American Revolution and the origins of British India, and a book on the American Revolution in global context.
+He is also working with Jim Robinson of Chicago on a book on the Divergence of Britain: the state and the making of the first industrial revolution.

 At Yale Steve Pincus is a co-organizer of two regular colloquia: CHESS workshop and a new workshop on Early Modern Empires.

 Steve Pincus has supervised doctoral dissertations on a wide range of topics in European, British and Atlantic commercial, political, intellectual, environmental, cultural, and imperial history.